howisjames/howisjt-com/content/posts/travel-mississippi-ocean-springs.md

 ---
 title: Ocean Springs, MS
 date: 2024-06-05T19:00:52-06:00
-lastmod: 2024-06-14T19:00:52-06:00
+lastmod: 2024-06-24T19:00:52-06:00
 cover: "/images/cards/ocean-springs_640x420.jpg"
 draft: false
 categories:
 - travel
 tags:
 - Mississippi
-description: One of the Six Sisters of the Gulf Coast.
+description: One of the Six Sisters of the Gulf Coast
 ---

 We were attracted by the art and mystique of Walter Anderson.
 And we discovered so much more to enjoy as my wife and I visited Ocean Springs - one of the *Six Sisters* of the Gulf Coast - in celebration of our anniversary.

 ## The Six Sisters

 In times past - city folk of means from New Orleans, Jackson and Mobile sought to escape pre-air-conditioned urban life to spend their summers enjoying sea breezes, "healing" spring waters, and good times along Mississippi's Gulf coast.
 Small coastal towns advertised their accommodations, food and drink as [Six Sisters](https://mississippiencyclopedia.org/entries/six-sisters-of-the-gulf-coast/) grew to be known as Gulf Coast resort towns.
 Initially served by steam ship, by the 1880's a railroad line linked New Orleans to Mobile through these towns and locked in their role as coastal resorts.
-From west to east the towns (now cities) are Bay St. Louis, Pass Christian, Gulfport (Mississippi City,) Biloxi, Ocean Springs and Pascagoula.
+From west to east the towns (now cities) are Bay St. Louis, Pass Christian, Gulfport / Mississippi City, Biloxi, Ocean Springs and Pascagoula.
 The map below shows these Six Sisters linked by US Highway 90 (part of the [Old Spanish Trail](https://en.wikipedia.org/wiki/Old_Spanish_Trail_(auto_trail)),) and they are now of course served indirectly by Interstate 10.

 ![Six Sisters resort cities map](/images/travel/ocean-springs/mississippi-coast-6-sisters-map.jpg)